Like Irons, Your Hybrids Need a Good Fitting

 Different golfers require different lie angles.

 Some hybrids have rounded soles, while some have very flat soles.
 With these differences, one lie angle won’t fit all golfers.
 And the wrong lie angle can adversely affect your shot.
 Hybrid clubs are designed with a low center of gravity to increase the trajectory.
-So an incorrect lie angle on a hybrid with a higher trajectory will increase the off-line direction more than a lower trajectory shot with a long iron.
+So, an incorrect lie angle on a hybrid with a higher trajectory will increase the off-line direction more than a lower trajectory shot with a long iron.

 Now that you understand the importance of having the correct lie even with your hybrids, how many should you carry?